 Guarding the entrance to Princess Louisa is Young Life Camp – a non-denominational camp that has been run for teenagers since 1954.
 And what a place for a camp.
 The volleyball court frames views up the inlet while a giant swimming pool sits alongside the ocean waters.

 On the boat tour you have a chance to get out and tour the camp.
 It will have you wishing you were a teenager.
 Look out for the numerous totem poles – on both sides of the inlet.

 The walk to Chatterbox Falls takes you through a forest draped in moss – actually almost smothered in moss.
 It lends a surreal feel to the area.
 On the walk to the Chatterbox Falls you can’t help but admire spring flowers that have just recently burst into bloom and ferns just past the fiddlehead stage.

-There isn’t too much wildlife to be seen on this trip, though there are plenty of birds.
+There isn’t too much wildlife to be seen on Princess Louisa Inlet, though there are plenty of birds.
 Surf scoters are still in great numbers and plenty of gulls and eagles are visible.
 At low tide you’ll see starfish and batfish.
 To me this trip is about the grandeur of the scenery – where ocean meets mountain.
 And it’s definitely worth the boat ride.

 The boat tour begins at 10:30 AM and is back at 3:30 PM.
 There is a full hour allotted for wandering the park at Chatterbox Falls and eating lunch.
 The ride back tends to be much bouncier – especially in the summer when outflow winds due to heating occur.
 If you have a bad back then consider a winter trip when it tends to be calmer.